impallari/Amiko-Devanagari/README.md

 Amika Fonts
 ======================

-Amika fonts are a set of clean utilitarian fonts, supporting Latin and Devanagari scripts.
+Amika fonts are a set of clean utilitarian fonts, tailored for body text on the web and low resolution screens.

-They are tailored for body text on the web and low resolution cellphones.
+They support Latin and Devanagari scripts.

 Work in progress...